mavaddat/postman-docs/src/pages/docs/collections/performance-testing/testing-api-performance.md

 ## View real-time performance metrics

 Performance tests run in the Postman desktop app on your computer and not in the cloud.
 When you start the test, the _Collection Runner_ displays performance metrics in real time.

 You can [view performance test metrics](/docs/collections/performance-testing/performance-test-metrics/) such as the average response time, error rate, and throughput for all requests or individual requests.
+You can also [compare two performance runs](/docs/collections/performance-testing/performance-test-metrics/#compare-two-performance-runs) to understand how your API's performance has changed over time.

 ## Find and debug performance issues